slavakharchenko/cypress_tests/README.md

 npm run test
 ```

-In opening window click on suite
+In opening window click on suite name